As parents, the numerous pressures our teens face every day can be just as – if not more – overwhelming to us than these pressures are to our teens.

 Start by asking open-ended questions that can prompt a candid dialogue between you and your teen.
 For example, present your teen with different scenarios in which he or she is asked to engage in some kind of potentially dangerous activity and ask how he or she would respond.
-If you’re still struggling or want more information on how to answer difficult questions your teen might pose, these tips from The Medicine Abuse Project’s Parent Talk Kit may help.
+If you’re still struggling or want more information on how to answer difficult questions your teen might pose, these tips from this kit may help.

 #4 Encourage your teen